Multipotentiality: Criticism of specialization

 Historical context, current conventional wisdom, comparative advantage, USP, among others contribute to the wide acceptance of specialization.

 Proponents of specialization above cite excellence and its perceived higher rewards compared to mediocrity in everything.
 Proponents of multiple capabilities below emphasize the importance of adaptability.

 In "Master of Many Trades", Robert Twigger goes so far as to coin the word "monopath": "It means a person with a narrow mind, a one-track brain, a bore, a super-specialist, an expert with no other interests — in other words, the role-model of choice in the Western world."

 This sentiment is not new.
 In Time Enough for Love (1973), Robert A. Heinlein wrote:

 In an article on the decline of polymathy, Felipe Fernández-Armesto wrote, "Universities bear some responsibility for its extinction.
 Classical Greece, Renaissance Italy and Victorian England all revered and rewarded generalists, for whom today universities have little or no space or patience.
 Enclosed departments in discrete spaces, with their own journals and jargons, are a legacy of lamentable, out-of-date ways of organising knowledge and work."

-Lives of multipotentialites

-Advantages

-Advantages available to these people who have developed skills in multiple fields: